-An extraction procedure is cheaper than a root canal.
-However, if you need an implant to fill the gap, or other follow-up procedures, it could cost you more in the long run.
+An extraction is cheaper than a root canal.
+However, if you need an implant to fill the gap or other follow-up procedures, it could cost you more in the long run.

 Unfortunately, an infected tooth will not heal itself.
 If left untreated, the infection can spread to your jaw, brain, blood, or entire body.
-You will have to have the tooth treated at some point, either by financing a root canal or extraction procedure.
+The tooth will need to be treated at some point, or extraction is necessary.

 Before the procedure, your tooth and the surrounding area will be treated with a numbing anesthetic, so there will be little to no pain.
-There will be some pain and extra sensitivity in the days following the procedure.
-But overall, root canals will save you from the pain you feel from your affected tooth.
+There will be some pain and tenderness in the days following the procedure.
+But overall, root canals will save you from the pain you feel from an affected tooth.

 DentalPlans is the best site for dental savings plans because it compares all the best plans in your area.
 You know exactly how much every procedure will cost and which dentists are available.